uvarc/rc-learning/content/courses/fortran-introduction/advanced_file_io.md

 ```fortran
 STATUS=stat
 ```
 The value of `stat` can be 'OLD', 'NEW' , 'REPLACE', 'SCRATCH', or  'UNKNOWN'.
-(As usual, the strings are not case sensitive.)
+(As usual, the strings are not case-sensitive.)
 The default is 'UNKNOWN' (read/write permission).
 If 'OLD' it must exist, and if 'NEW' it must not exist.
 A 'SCRATCH' file is automatically deleted after being closed.
 ```fortran
 POSITION=pos
 ```